Pomfret School: Jahn Ice Hockey Rink

+In 2005, Brown Rink underwent a major renovation and was renamed Jahn Rink after Helmut Jahn, the architect who helped design it.
+Jahn's son attended Pomfret.

 VISTA

 Opened in 2024, the 22,000-square-foot Venue for Innovation, Science, Technology, and Academics features new classrooms and learning commons, state-of-the-art lab spaces, and a central gathering point called the Hub.
 The building was designed by Annum Architects of Boston and constructed by Shawmut Design and Construction.

-du Pont Library

-The du Pont Library was designed by Cambridge Seven Associates, finished in 1969, and won many awards.
-With its bright and inviting space, the Library inspires students to explore and grow through its rich resources.
-The first floor houses the Technology Department and Digital Arts Lab, equipped with some of the most powerful computers on campus.
-The second floor is home to our Collaborative Learning Center (CLC), which leverages advanced technology and provides private rooms for one-on-one tutoring.

-Hard Auditorium

-Featuring telescoping stadium-style seating, the newly renovated Hard Auditorium plays host to Pomfret's largest school gatherings, including theater performances and the Schwartz Visiting Fellow lecture series.

 Parsons Lodge

-In 2010, the Lodge won the AIA Connecticut People's Choice Award for “the building in which people would most like to study” and the 2009 Best Fireplace Award from Masonry Construction Magazine.
+It won the 2010 AIA Connecticut People's Choice Award for “the building in which people would most like to study” and the 2009 Best Fireplace Award from Masonry Construction magazine.